-But Lady Susan is the master of it, and uses all of her quite considerable talents to fight and claw for survival.
-The audience grudgingly admires her – even while condemning her ruthlessness and her cold attitude toward her daughter ““ due to her brilliance.
+But Lady Susan is the master of it, and uses her considerable talents to fight and claw for survival.
+We grudgingly admire her – even while condemning her ruthlessness and her cold attitude toward her daughter – due to her brilliance.
 Those around her are just pawns in a game.

-The male characters are all a bit dunce-like and become puppets that Lady Susan pulls the strings on at will, particularly the handsome and eligible Reginald DeCourcy (played by Australian Xavier Samuel) and the charmingly stupid “blockhead” Sir James Martin ““ a hilarious performance by Tom Bennett, which is reminiscent of the deadpan comic genius of Ricky Gervais.
+The male characters are all a bit dunce-like and become puppets that Lady Susan pulls the strings on at will, particularly the handsome and eligible Reginald DeCourcy (played by Australian Xavier Samuel) and the charmingly stupid “blockhead,” Sir James Martin, a hilarious performance by Tom Bennett, reminiscent of the deadpan comic genius of Ricky Gervais.

 Similar in some ways to the style and comedy of Merchant Ivory’s adaptation of E.M.
 Forster’s A Room With A View, the movie is at heart a character study, and as such, develops slowly.
 The language is very nineteenth century and can be tricky to understand until the story has unspooled.
 If you crave high-paced action from a movie, then Love and Friendship is probably not your cup of tea.
 For everyone else, the wait is definitely worth it.
 This is not just for lovers of Austen.